-- Law - Legal practice

-The total number of attorneys admitted to practice in New Jersey, including those in other states and those not active in private practice, was 97,187 at the end of 2015, according to the annual report published in April 2016 by the Office of Attorney Ethics.
+The total number of attorneys admitted to practice in New Jersey, including those in other states and those not active in private practice, was 98,396 at the end of 2017, according to the annual report published by the Office of Attorney Ethics.
 During Court Year 2018, 1,519 new attorneys were admitted to the New Jersey bar, a 3.31% decrease from the previous year.
-Nationally, the state ranked seventh of all states in total attorneys admitted to practice, which a survey conducted in July 2017 reported as a total of 2,099,862 lawyers admitted to practice in the United States.
+Nationally, the state ranked sixth of all states in total attorneys admitted to practice, which a survey conducted in July 2017 reported as a total of 2,099,862 lawyers admitted to practice in the United States.

 The number of lawyers in traditional fields of legal practice, however, is significantly lower than the total who hold legal degrees or admitted to the bar.
 As of 2015, New Jersey had 41,569 active and resident lawyers, according to the American Bar Association, with the state ranking as the eighth highest in total lawyers and fifth highest in lawyers per capita of the 50 states.
 Over the ten-year 2005-2015 period, the ABA reported a 9.1% increase in the total number of lawyers in the state compared to a 17.7% gain for the nation (including the District of Columbia).
 The annual mean wage of New Jersey lawyers as of May 2015 was $145,970, according to the periodic survey of the US Bureau of Labor Statistics.